 What to Do About It

-It's time to refocus your budget.
+If your church is dying, it may be time to refocus your budget.
 How are you using it to further missions or outreach in the community?
+If your budget does not support ministry outreach, try another approach.

 15. Innovation Is Rare